mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 For both a Roadmap Review and a Design Review the **timetable** is as follows:

 1. The team should set the stage (see "initial meeting" below):
   * Summarize in a one or two sentences the proposal to be reviewed.
-This should be agreed between the team asking for review and the chair.
+This should be agreed between the team asking for review and the reviewer.
-  * Find someone to **chair** the review:
+  * Find a **reviewer**:
     - For a Roadmap Review this will be the least senior manager with the ability to address the problem in its entirety.
     - For a Design Review this will be an experienced engineer in the problem domain outside of the team willing to put time into the problem.
 As engineers don’t review their own code they shouldn’t review their own designs.
 The principle is to get the most informed and least biased feedback possible.